How Should Students Manage Their Digital Footprints?

 4. Don’t overshare

-Perhaps the best tip for helping students maintain privacy on twitter is one that can be applied across the whole spectrum of social networking tools: Don’t overshare.
+Perhaps the best tip for helping students maintain privacy on Twitter is one that can be applied across the whole spectrum of social networking tools: Don’t overshare.

-As much of an alien concept as it may be to students these days, the only sure-fire way to avoid digital footprint trouble is for them to keep quiet about anything they wouldn’t want the world to know.
+As much of an alien concept as it may be to students these days, the only surefire way to avoid digital footprint trouble is for them to keep quiet about anything they wouldn’t want the world to know.
 This includes usernames, aliases, passwords, last names, full-names-as-usernames, pictures, addresses, and other important information but also their moods and boyfriends and girlfriends and

 5. Use a password keeper

 This is more of a security thing, but the worst kind of footprint is the one you didn’t make that contains all of your sensitive information.
-It’s too much work to remember 50 different passwords, and every site has their own unique rules.
+It’s too much work to remember 50 different passwords, and every site has its own unique rules.

 Until someone solves this problem, the best solution is likely a password keeper

 6. Google yourself

 When you link your facebook or twitter account to that new site (whatever site that might be), you may not realize–or care at the moment–what you’re giving it access to.
 It’s usually safest to use a secondary email address to sign-up for new sites rather than granting this kind of access.

 Whether you’re communicating with someone new or signing up for a new social media platform, it can be useful to have a secondary email address.